calimero-archive/docs/docs/getting_started/bridge_console.md

 sidebar_position: 4
 ---

-The Calimero bridge enables users to transfer assets fungible tokens (FTs) and non-fungible tokens (NFTs) between the NEAR public network (Testnet or Mainnet) and their private shard.
-It also enables users to make cross-shard contract calls (smart contract calls from a public contract into the shard).
+The Calimero bridge serves as a vital tool for users to transfer assets, including fungible tokens (FTs) and non-fungible tokens (NFTs), between the NEAR public network (Testnet or Mainnet) and their private shard.
+Additionally, it facilitates cross-shard contract calls, allowing users to invoke smart contracts from a public contract into the shard.

-The Calimero bridge has three bridge connectors:
+The Calimero bridge comprises three essential bridge connectors:

 - FT connector
 - NFT connector
-- Cross-shard call
+- Cross-shard call connector

 ## FT connector

-The FT connector is a contract pair that simplifies transferring a fungible token from one chain to another.
-It enables one to lock a token on one chain, mint a wrapped version of the token on another chain, and later burn the wrapped token to unlock the original token.
+The FT connector serves as a contract pair that simplifies the transfer of fungible tokens (FTs) between different chains.
+It provides a straightforward process for locking an FT token on one chain, minting a wrapped version of the token on another chain, and later burning the wrapped token to unlock the original token.
 To install the FT connector:

 - Select **FT Connector**
 - Click on the **Install FT Bridge** button

 ![](../../static/img/ft-connectors.png)

-Once you have successfully installed the FT bridge, you will have access to the FT page.
-On this page, you can view your FT contracts and transactions related to fungible tokens.
+Once the installation is successful, you will gain access to the FT page, which presents information about your FT contracts and displays transactions related to fungible tokens.

 ![](../../static/img/ft-connector-page.png)

 ### Register FT token

-To bridge your FT token and transfer it between different chains, you must register the token.
-Registering the token allows you to mint a wrapped FT token on the destination chain and burn it to unlock the original FT token on the source chain.
-To register FT token:
+Before bridging an FT token and transferring it between chains, you need to register the token.
+The registration process enables you to mint a wrapped FT token on the destination chain and subsequently burn it to unlock the original FT token on the source chain.
+To register an FT token:

-- Click on the **Register FT** button
+- On the FT Connector page, click on the **Register FT** button

 ![](../../static/img/register-ft.png)

-- A popup window will appear, prompting you to enter the contract address of your FT
+- A popup window will appear, requesting the contract address of your FT token
-- Enter the contract address of your FT to initiate the bridging process for this type of asset
+- EEnter the contract address of your FT token in the provided field to initiate the bridging process for this specific asset type

 ![](../../static/img/ft_contract_address.png)

 :::info
-This registration step is a one-time action required before you can bridge an FT token for the first time to the designated destination blockchain.
+The registration step is a one-time action required before bridging an FT token for the first time to the designated destination blockchain.
 :::

 ## NFT connector

-The NFT connector is a contract pair that simplifies transferring a non-fungible token from one chain to another.
-It enables one to lock a token on one chain, mint a wrapped version of the token on another chain, and later burn the wrapped token to unlock the original token.
+The NFT connector serves as a contract pair that facilitates the transfer of non-fungible tokens (NFTs) between different chains.
+It simplifies the process of locking an NFT on one chain, minting a wrapped version of the token on another chain, and subsequently burning the wrapped token to unlock the original NFT.
 To install the NFT connector:

 - Select **NFT Connector**
 - Click on the **Install NFT Bridge** button

 ![](../../static/img/nft-connectors.png)

-Once you have successfully installed the NFT bridge, you will have access to the NFT page.
-On this page, you can view your NFT contracts and transactions related to non-fungible tokens.
+Once the installation is successful, you will gain access to the NFT page, which presents information about your NFT contracts and displays transactions related to non-fungible tokens.

 ![](../../static/img/nft-bridge-overview.png)

-## Cross shard call
+## Cross-shard call

 The cross-shard connector is a contract pair used to call one chain's contract methods from another chain.
 Follow these steps to install the cross-shard call connector: